relaycorp/fanqiang-poc/gateway/README.md

 (they may have just switched Wi-Fi networks, for example).
 TUN interfaces are created and configured upfront, as that requires elevated privileges.

-## Implementation notes

-- Packets are processed in a mutable manner to keep RAM usage low.
-  For example, when forwarding a packet, its source/destination IP address are rewritten in place to avoid duplicating the packet.

 ## Missing features